ra1028/swiftui-atom-properties/Sources/Atoms/Atoms.docc/Atoms.md

 ## Overview

-SwiftUI Atom Properties offers practical capabilities to manage the complexity of modern apps.
-It effectively integrates the solution for both data-binding and dependency injection while allowing us to rapidly building an application.
+Atoms offers a simple but practical capability to tackle the complexity of modern apps.
+It effectively integrates the solution for both state management and dependency injection while allowing us to rapidly build an robust and testable application.

+Building state by compositing atoms automatically optimizes rendering based on its dependency graph.
+This solves the problem of performance degradation caused by extra re-render which occurs before you realize.

 ## Topics